TriplyDB/Documentation/docs/ratt/index.md

 )
 ```

-#### Use data from publically accessible URLs
+#### Data from publicly accessible URLs

-Some people like to work with publically accessible URLs on the Internet.
+Some people like to work with publicly accessible URLs on the Internet.
 This is generally a bad idea, because this cannot be used for data that is not known to have a public license.
 Because a lot of data has no clear license, this approach can almost never be used legitimately.
 Still, if you understand the implications of using publicly accessible URLs, you can connect them to your ETL.

 The following example connects to a remote CSV file from a public URL from RATT: